bookbot-hive/EGRA-Swahili/README.md

 ### EGRA Dataset

 The EGRA Swahili dataset is a collection of audio recordings and transcriptions of Swahili text.
-The dataset is split into three subtasks: syllable, word, and letter.
+The dataset is split into subtasks: syllable, word, phoneme, and letter.
 The dataset is available on the Hugging Face Datasets Hub [here](https://huggingface.co/datasets/bookbot/bookbot_swahili_egra/).
 The dataset contains the following columns:

 | audio                                           | transcript | phonemes         | subtask  |
 | ----------------------------------------------- | ---------- | ---------------- | -------- |